F3-Buidlers/Leaf-Track/README.md

  [Leaf Track]([https://leaf-track.vercel.app])

+LeafTrack is being developed at Scaling Ethereum 2023.

 LeafTrack is a remote sensing service that utilizes free, high-resolution satellite images to monitor the vegetation layer of a given area, such as a nature reserve.
 The service provides detailed information about the vegetation, including its health, growth, and distribution, through the use of advanced algorithms and machine learning models.

 This information is then stored in a blockchain-based system, which ensures its immutability and transparency.
 The blockchain system also allows for secure and decentralized data sharing among relevant stakeholders, such as researchers and conservationists.